 The Torah commands us to circumcise our newborn sons on the eight day of their new lives.
 This powerful ceremony celebrates new life, and also brings our sons into Judaism’s sacred covenant.
 Rabbi Karol can put you in touch with a Mohel (ritual circumciser),help the parents understand the ceremony, and co-officiate, along with the Mohel.

 We celebrate the great blessing of a newborn daughter with a ceremony that brings her into the covenant, and confers upon her a Hebrew name.
 Rabbi Karol can help you think through and design this ceremony, which can take place either at home, or at the synagogue, on a Shabbat, or any day the Torah is read (Monday, Thursday, Festivals, Rosh Chodesh).

 Bar/Bat Mitzvah students are moving from childhood to adulthood, from learning to be responsible to being responsible.
 As son or daughter of the commandments, you commit yourself to be proud membership in our ancient people.

-Rabbi Karol can help you prepare for this wonderful, joyous occasion, by teaching bride and groom the meaning of the ceremony, from Ketubah (marriage document), to Kiddushin (Engagement) to Huppah (Marriage Canopy) to Nissuin (marriage ceremony) to breaking the glass.
+Rabbi Evette can help you prepare for this wonderful, joyous occasion, by teaching bride and groom the meaning of the ceremony, from Ketubah (marriage document), to Kiddushin (Engagement) to Huppah (Marriage Canopy) to Nissuin (marriage ceremony) to breaking the glass.
 We also counsel you, offering Jewish wisdom in preparation for a life dedicated to love and companionship.
-Rabbi Karol will also work with you in designing the ceremony, providing our knowledge and experience.
+Rabbi Evette will also work with you in designing the ceremony, providing our knowledge and experience.